Updated: Sep 27, 2021

 What other diseases can harm birds at bird feeders?

 There are multiple diseases that can infect birds when visiting bird feeders.
 A common disease is conjunctivitis, also known as House Finch eye disease.
 A Cassin's Finch recently visited Flocking Around HQ, and we were forced to remove our feeders until this flock has moved on.
-While we would always prefer to enjoy birds, if we leave the feeders up, we are being selfish and harmful.
+While our main joy is watching birds, leaving feeders up is only being selfish and harmful.
 That goes against everything we do.

 Feeder bird diseases